 - 5 1891 (Mon.)
 Burial of Anne Timothy, Penmorfa, 37 years old wife of Capt D Timothy.

 - 4 1902 (Wed.)
-Fire consumed newly acquired grocery premises of Messrs Evans and Co. (later J. G. Morgan clothes shop and now Howies).
+Fire consumed newly acquired grocery premises of Messrs Evans and Co. (later J. G. Morgan clothes shop and later Howies).

 - 4 1880 (Fri.)
 Sale of Cardigan Prison advertised by Thomas Griffiths, auctioneer